Alarm Reduction Unit

 - The alarm user fails to have the alarm system adjusted so that an audible alarm will sound for no longer than 15 minutes after being activated

 - The alarm user fails to have the alarm system inspected after two false alarms in a calendar year.
 After four false alarms in a calendar year, the alarm user must have the alarm company modify the alarm to be more false alarm resistant

 - There is a false statement of a material fact in the application for the alarm registration

-Alarm Users can complete the Alarm Registration Application/Renewal Application online, or a written application is available from the Alarm Administrator at 770.513.5117.
+Alarm users can complete the Alarm Registration Application/Renewal Application online.
+If you would prefer a hardcopy to be mailed to you, please contact the Alarm Administrator at 770.513.5117.
 There is no charge to register your alarm.
-However, operating an alarm system without valid registration could result in a $25 fee per activation should you have any false alarms.
+However, operating an alarm system without valid registration can result in an additional $25.00 fee for each false alarm.